AntonChernov86/LiveLinkAntilatency/README.md

 # Live Link Antilatency

-This is a plugin for the Unreal Engine allows to use Antilatency Alt trackers with UE LiveLink.
+This plugin for the Unreal Engine allows to use Antilatency Alt trackers with UE LiveLink.
 Currently it works only with local devices.

 Antilatency SDK version: 3.5.0